Rapib/cookie-stand/README.md

 - Used JavaScript to generate random sales data and printed out a table.

-- Created a layout and filled in with content.
+- Created a layout and filled it in with content.

 ### Author: Thomas